coder/docs/changelog/index.md

 - Release _candidates_ begin appearing on the **second Wednesday** of each month (Coder may create multiple release candidates prior to the actual release)

+> We do not provide documentation for release candidates, and they should not be
+> used unless asked to do so by Coder.

 - Releases are available the **third Wednesday** of each month
 - _Patch_ releases become available as needed